Discovering the Buffalo in Golden Gate Park: A Journey Through Time and Nature

-An emblem of the American west, bison had been driven nearly to extinction by the time Golden Gate Park’s herd was established.
-The herd’s first home was in the park’s eastern end, near where the Music Concourse now stands, but in 1899 they were moved to the meadow where you see them today, just west of Spreckels Lake along John F. Kennedy Drive.
-The small herd that remains is cared for by staff from the San Francisco Zoo, while Recreation and Parks Department gardeners maintain the enclosure.
+Initially, the bison herd made its home near the eastern end of the park, close to the current location of the Music Concourse.
+However, in 1899, they were moved to their present location, a serene meadow just west of Spreckels Lake along John F. Kennedy Drive.
+The small herd that remains today is meticulously cared for by staff from the San Francisco Zoo, while the enclosure is maintained by the Recreation and Parks Department’s gardeners.